Resource guide for medication aide requirements by state

 Tennessee

 Tennessee residents interested in becoming certified medication aides must complete approved medication aide training programs.
-They also must have 365 days of continuous, uninterrupted, full-time work experience as CNAs at no more than two different facilities.
+They must also have 365 days of continuous, uninterrupted, full-time work experience as CNAs at no more than 2 different facilities.

-For more details on eligibility and training programs, contact the Tennessee Board of Nursing.
+For more details on training programs, go here.

 Texas

-Visit the Texas Department for Health and Human Services website for more details.
+Visit the Texas Department of Health and Human Services website for more details.

 Utah